DiskFrame/disk.frame-tutorial-rladies-2020/README.md

 This is the [`{disk.frame}`](https://diskframe.com) tutorial repo for RLadies San Diego 2020.
 The tutorial was meant to be given at useR!
 2020 St Louis, but had to be cancelled due to the COVID19 situation.

+## What is `{disk.frame}`?

+It is an R package for manipulating larger-than-RAM data.
+To learn more, please visit https://diskframe.com

 # Resources

 * [diskframe.com website](https://diskframe.com)